Charles R. Conn: Biography

+Conn is the author of two books on strategic problem solving, and is published in Harvard Business Review, Fortune, Stanford Social Innovation Review and other journals.

 Rhodes Trust

 Conn was warden and CEO of the Rhodes Trust from June 2013 to August 2018.
 He was the first American to hold this position, and the first Warden of Rhodes House not to have served previously on the University of Oxford faculty.